-As we approach the anniversary of the tragic sinking of the Titanic, IrishCentral takes a look at some of the staggering figures associated with the White Star Liner, which was launched in Belfast on this day, March 31, 1912.
+As we approach the anniversary of the tragic sinking of the Titanic, IrishCentral takes a look at some of the staggering figures associated with the White Star Liner, which was completed in Belfast on this day, March 31, 1912.

 On April 15, 1912, the Belfast-built RMS Titanic sank after colliding with an iceberg, killing over 1,500 passengers and crew on board.
 This was one of the deadliest commercial, peacetime maritime disasters in modern history and among those on board were many Irish people.